-The Company has assessed the impact of the following amendments to the standards and interpretations applicable for future periods and do not expect these to have a material impact on the Company's consolidated financial statements at the adoption date:
+The Company has assessed the impact of the following amendments to the standards and interpretations applicable for future periods and do not expect these to have a material impact on the Company's condensed consolidated financial statements at the adoption date:

-- IAS 1 Presentation of Financial Statements ("IAS 1"), has been amended to clarify how to classify debt and other liabilities as either current or non-current.
-The amendment to IAS 1 is effective for the years beginning on or after January 1, 2023; - IAS 12 Income Taxes ("IAS 12"), has been amended to recognize deferred tax on particular transactions that, on initial recognition, give rise to equal amounts of taxable and deductible temporary differences.
-These amendments are effective for periods beginning on or after January 1, 2023.
+O IAS 1 - Presentation of Financial Statements ("IAS 1"), has been amended to clarify how to classify debt and other liabilities as either current or non-current and how to determine that an entity has the right to defer settlement of a liability arising from a loan arrangement for at least twelve months after the reporting period.
+The amendment to IAS 1 is effective for the years beginning on or after January 1, 2024.

-DISCLOSURE CONTROLS & PROCEDURES
+DISCLOSURE CONTROLS AND PROCEDURES

-Based on the evaluation of the design and operating effectiveness of the Company's disclosure controls and procedures and internal controls over financial reporting, the Chief Executive Officer and the Chief Financial Officer concluded that the Company's DC&P and ICFR were effective as at March 31, 2022.
-There have been no changes in ICFR that occurred during the period beginning January 1, 2022 and ended on March 31, 2022 that has materially affected or is reasonably likely to materially affect the Company's ICFR.
+Based on the evaluation of the design and operating effectiveness of the Company's DC&P and ICFR, the Chief Executive Officer and the Chief Financial Officer concluded that the Company's DC&P and ICFR were effective as at March 31, 2023.
+There have been no changes in ICFR that occurred during the period beginning January 1, 2023, and ending on March 31, 2023, that has materially affected or is reasonably likely to materially affect the Company's ICFR.